bkper/bkper-mark-duplicate-transactions/README.md

-## Bkper Duplicate Transactions App
+## Duplicate Transactions

 This free App helps you find and merge duplicate transactions in your Bkper Books.

 Transactions are sometimes duplicated.
-This can happen when the same transaction is recorded by different sources, like your bank and credit card company.
+This can happen when the one real life transaction is recorded through different sources.
+For example through your bank as well as credit card company.

 <img width="1282" alt="Bkper-transactions-with-some-repeated-transactions" src="https://github.com/Jacobvdb/bkper-mark-duplicate-transactions/assets/2821547/b3d4f521-9775-45ef-8b26-1befd627ae4e">

-> In the image there are two duplicate transactions, still it can be hard to identify them visually.
+> In the image above, there are two duplicate transactions, still it can be hard to identify them visually.

 <br>
 <br>